Pathway to Excellence

 We’re on this journey to Magnet® accreditation because we believe that we already have exceptionally high standards of patient care and clinical practice.
 This is evidenced through our recent CQC ‘outstanding’ rating for caring.

 Alongside Magnet®, the ANCC offer an equally prestigious accreditation, called Pathway to Excellence.
 The Pathway to Excellence programme differs from Magnet® in that it is interested in the experience of working at NUH, and specifically within our Children’s Hospital.
-This journey is supported by Nottingham Hospitals Charity.
+This journey is funded by Nottingham Hospitals Charity.

 If we are successfully accredited, this achievement will be of national significance.
 We will be the first Children’s Hospital in the UK and in Europe to hold this accreditation.
 Indeed if we are also successful in our Magnet® accreditation bid, we will be the first hospital outside of America to have dual accreditation.
 This is a hugely significant time for us, and will more than consolidate NUH’s position on the map, nationally and internationally.